seud0nym/tch-gui-unhide/extras/README.md

 ## tch-gui-unhide-xtra.minidlna
 Replaces the stock DLNA server management in the GUI so that it supports OpenWRT minidlna.
 #### Firmware Applicability
-Should be applicable to all firmware versions supported by `tch-gui-unhide`.
+Should be applicable to all firmware versions supported by `tch-gui-unhide`, except 20.4 as there is no compatible repository for firmware 20.4 packages.
 #### Prerequisites
-Install minidlna using the opkg command: `opkg install minidlna`
+Install minidlna using the `opkg` command (see **opkg Configuration** [`below`](https://github.com/seud0nym/tch-gui-unhide/tree/master/extras#opkg-Configuration)): `opkg install minidlna`
 #### Installation
 `./tch-gui-unhide -x minidlna`
 #### Removal Instructions